codebydant/DBScan-PCL-Optimized/README.md

 * It was added a cluster saving method
 * It was added a cluster coloring method
 * It was replaced the input file from CSV to PCD
+* It was added a cluster coloring method for original color of the point cloud

 ## Input file structure support